 Remember this:

-All charges outside the hospital will fall under Part B of Medicare.
-Part A is hospital care, Part B is outpatient care and services.
+All Medicare approval medical charges outside the hospital fall under Part B. Part A is hospital care, Part B is your outpatient care and services.

 Part B expenses are applicable to excess charges only.
 The stay in a hospital is strictly under Part A.

-Keep in mind that there could be a reverse trend in providers limiting their charges to the Medicare approved amount an opt to start charging 15% additional.
-Medical billing itself has become more difficult for providers to receive reimbursements for services rendered.
+Medical billing itself has become more difficult for providers to receive reimbursements for services have rendered to patients.
 On the healthcare end of things, there are some complaints about reduced payments for certain services.

-Could this create a trend of part b excess charges be applied for frequently?
+Could this create a trend of part b excess charges down the road?

 Maybe.